 - Free vs paid: Free extensions are tempting, but paid versions often deliver faster speeds, more locations, and fewer connection limits.

-Key features and how they affect day-to-day use
+Key features and how they affect day-to-day use Free vpn for chrome edge 2026

 - One-click connect: You can usually connect with a single click.
 This makes it perfect for quick privacy when you’re on the go.